In-Depth: Snaply vs MacWhisper | Comparison 2026

 MacWhisper gives you a capable lab.
 Snaply gives you a finished product that helps you write, edit, translate, and organize all in one place.

 MacWhisper starts local, and that matters.
 Its default mode uses on-device Whisper models, which is the right starting point.
-But the moment you enable cloud transcription, DeepL translation, remote AI prompts, or hosted summaries, the privacy story changes.
-Privacy in MacWhisper is a configuration choice; it holds as long as you actively keep it that way.
+But the moment you enable cloud transcription, DeepL translation, remote AI prompts, or hosted summaries, the privacy story changes shape.
+In MacWhisper, privacy is strong when you stay on the careful path.

 Snaply takes a simpler stance: